Tanyatsy/NP/NP-Client-Server/out/production/UDP-Client-Server-Application/README.md

 The java.nio.channels.DatagramChannel class does not have any public constructors.
 Instead, I have created a new DatagramChannel object using the static open( ) method.
 This channel is not initially bound to any port.
-To bind it, you need to access the channel's peer DatagramSocket object using the socket( ) method:
+To bind it, you need to access the channel's peer DatagramSocket object using the socket:
 ```
  public void listenAndServe( int port, String directory) throws IOException {
         try (DatagramChannel channel = DatagramChannel.open()) {
             channel.bind(new InetSocketAddress(port));
             System.out.println("" + channel.getLocalAddress());
             ByteBuffer buf = ByteBuffer
                     .allocate(Packet.MAX_LEN)
                     .order(ByteOrder.BIG_ENDIAN);
 ```
 We start to listen to any client request.
 Also I have used ByteBuffer for my all data.
-The receive( ) method reads one datagram packet from the channel into a ByteBuffer.
+The receive( ) method writes datagram packet from the channel into a ByteBuffer.
 ```
                 buf.clear();
                 SocketAddress router = channel.receive(buf);
                 // Parse a packet from the received raw data.
                 buf.flip();
                 Packet packet = Packet.fromBuffer(buf);
                 buf.flip();
 ```
- In order to parse received data I implemented fromBuffer( ) method, which creates a packet from the given ByteBuffer in BigEndian.
+ In order to parse received data I implemented fromBuffer( ) method, which creates a packet from the given ByteBuffer to BigEndian.
- So any client message is handled and encrypted due to the server.
+ So any client message is being handled and encrypted due to the server.

- Therefore, the main idea of my project to show Http client api with UDP Server, I have preformed methods which analyse http requests and implement file managing:
+ Therefore, the main idea of my project is to show how Http client api working with UDP Server, I have preformed methods which analyse http requests and implement file managing:
  * POST file with text
  * GET file with text
- * UPDATE existed file with text
+ * UPDATE(Post) existed file with text(post includes update methods too)

  **HTTP parser**
- It has very simple logic in order to simulate basis of API requests.
+ It has very simple logic in order to simulate basic operations of HTTP API requests.

  Client sends request

+ like string
- (like string "post -h headesEx. -d body1 test.txt")  which is converted into -->  (POST test.txt HTTP\1.0\headesEx.-d\\body1)
+ ("post -h headesEx. -d body1 test.txt")  which is converted into -->  (POST test.txt HTTP\1.0\headesEx.-d\\body1)

  and server sends response in the following form(using postResponse( ) and getResponse( ) methods):